Frequently Asked Questions

 Isn’t climbing a dangerous activity?

-–SAN makes no false claims about the safety or hazards of climbing.
-Climbing is an inherently dangerous activity and requires the technical training and expertise of a certified or seasoned veteran‚ experienced instructor or guide to make climbing the exhilarating and enjoyable activity it is meant be.
+–SAN LLC makes no false claims about the safety or hazards of climbing.
+Climbing is an inherently dangerous activity; however, this doesn’t not mean climbing has to become all gloom and doom.
+Climbing can be and should be a safe and very enjoyable activity; however, does require the technical know-how, experience, expertise and patience of a certified and experienced instructor or guide to make climbing the exhilarating experience and activity it is meant be.
+Our courses and programs are designed to teach and instruct the techniques, skills, and methods practiced to prevent common mistakes or mishaps, and to keep climbing systems redundant, safe and closed.

 How strong do I have to be in order to climb?